-If you are like many people, you’ve experience mice in your home at one point in time of another.
+If you are like many people, you’ve experience mice in your home at one point in time or another.
 Indeed, as you read this article, you may think you have a mouse problem at your residence right now.

 The grim reality is that your own conduct and behavior may have contributed to mice being attracted to your home.
 If you want to keep mice away from your home, you need to understand what attracts mice your house in the first instance.
 There are a variety of factors that attract mice to a home.
-Typically, a combination of these attractions draw mice to a home.
+Typically, a combination of these attractions draws mice to a home.

-Generally poor sanitation at a residence can be highly attractive to mice.
+Generally, poor sanitation at a residence can be highly attractive to mice.
 Poor sanitation includes things like:

 - Crumbs accumulating on floors, in cupboards, and countertops

 - Overflowing trashcans

 - Improperly sealed food containers (including pet food)

 Open Food Sources